normanzb/g310gs/README.md

 That's why I created this repo here to share the mods that I made, in the process of improving my own G310GS.

+## Disclaimer: Use at your own discretion

+Bike parts can be changed overtime or be completely different when it is sold in different region.
+The part in this repo might not fit straight to your bike.
+Authors of this repo do not responsible for any damage caused by the mods made to your property, vehicle or health.

 ## Mods

 ### Removing the front mudguard